 In big cities around the world today, it seems that wherever there's a blank wall someone wants to paint on it.

-In big cities around the world today, it seems that wherever there's a blank wall someone wants to paint on it.
+Background: In big cities around the world today, it seems that wherever there's a blank wall someone wants to paint on it.
 Underground railway stations are perhaps the most hard-hit when it comes to graffiti artists defacing them - usually with crude and vulgar obscenities.

 SYNOPSIS: The Metro underground railway in Paris, France, is no exception, it suffers from the same amount of hit-and-run message painters that deface other underground systems elsewhere.
 But now the urge to paint on a wall has become recognised by Paris railway authorities -- who are conducting experiments in allowing artists to express their feelings in public.
 Nine painters were chosen to decorate the central station of St. Augustin -- working in full view of the public, and allowed to give full vent to their creativity.
 It was an unusual opportunity - and perhaps the works of free expression were better for being uninterupted by railway police.